Orissa Minerals Development Company

-The Orissa Minerals Development Company Limited (OMDC), (also known as Orissa Minerals), is a Public Sector Undertaking company in the Indian states of Odisha under administrative control of Department of Steel and Mines, Government of Odisha.
+The Orissa Minerals Development Company Limited (OMDC), (also known as Orissa Minerals), is a Public Sector Undertaking company in the Indian states of Odisha under administrative control of Ministry of Steel, Government of India.
 It was founded on August 16, 1918 and is engaged in the mining and production of iron ore and manganese ore.
 It is a subsidiary of state-owned Rashtriya Ispat Nigam Limited.
 It is listed at Calcutta Stock Exchange (CSE), National Stock Exchange of India (NSE) and Bombay Stock Exchange (BSE).

 History

 OMDC was incorporated on August 16, 1918.
 In 1980, the company was nationalized by Government of India through the Bird & Company Limited.
 It became a Public Sector Undertaking in March 2010.

 According to Indian Bureau of Mines approval, it had an annual production capacity of 2.20 million tons of Iron Ore and 0.1 million tons of Manganese ore.

 As of March 2016, the net worth of Orissa Minerals Development Company Limited is ₹834.91 crore.
 It ranks #6 in the Top 10 Loss Making CPSEs for 2018–19 with a net loss of ₹452 crore, as per the list released by the Public Enterprises Survey, Ministry of Heavy Industries and Public Enterprises.